-The true user aliasing rate in our data (that is, the relative frequency of two GUIDs in our data set representing one person) is unknowable to us.
+The true user aliasing rate in our data is unknowable to us.
 However, the reasons for deliberate aliasing can be enumerated: (i) if a user has two computers (or multiple accounts on a single computer), each with an installation of Gnutella, he will control two unique GUIDs; and (ii) a user may reinstall or upgrade their p2p client on a single computer or otherwise modify their GUID over time.
 We have no way of detecting the first case from only network data; however, the second case can be detected if the user does not alter what files they are sharing, as the file library acts as a kind of signature for the user.
 It is this latter case that we evaluate in the remainder of this section.